Dalia-Sher/Generating-Facial-Expressions-Bidirectional-Conditional-GAN/README.md

-# Generating Facial Expressions with Bidirectional Conditional GAN
+# Generating Facial Expressions through Bidirectional Conditional GAN
 Applying Bidirectional Conditional GAN model on the FER2013 dataset which consists of 35340 examples, 48x48 pixel grayscale images of faces, annotated with the emotion of facial expression as one of six categories:
 Emotion 0 - Angry: 4953
 Emotion 1 - Neutral: 6198